-Our ability to use net operating losses to offset future taxable income may be subject to certain limitations.
+Our ability to use net operating losses to offset future taxable income may be subject to certain limitations, and changes to U.S. tax laws may cause us to make adjustments to our financial statements.

-As of December 31, 2021 we had U.S. federal and state net operating loss carryforwards (NOLs) of \$94.0 million and \$84.5 million, respectively, which if not utilized will expire in 2035 for state purposes.
+As of December 31, 2022, we had U.S. federal and state net operating loss carryforwards (NOLs) of \$119.4 million and \$122.5 million, respectively, which if not utilized will expire in 2035 for state purposes.
 We may use these NOLs to offset against taxable income for U.S. federal and state income tax purposes.
 However, Section 382 of the Internal Revenue Code of 1986, as amended, may limit the NOLs we may use in any year for U.S. federal income tax purposes in the event of certain changes in ownership of our company.
 A Section 382 "ownership change" generally occurs if one or more stockholders or groups of stockholders who own at least 5% of a company's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three-year period.
 Similar rules may apply under state tax laws.
 We have not conducted a 382 study to determine whether the use of our NOLs is impaired.
 We may have previously undergone multiple "ownership changes."
 In addition, future issuances or sales of our stock, including certain transactions involving our stock that are outside of our control, could result in future "ownership changes."
-"Ownership changes" that have occurred in the past or that may occur in the future could result in the imposition of an annual limit on the amount of pre-ownership changes NOLs and other tax attributes we can use to reduce our taxable income, potentially increasing and accelerating our liability for income taxes, and also potentially causing those tax attributes to expire unused.
+"Ownership changes" that have occurred in the past or that may occur in the future could result in the imposition of an annual limit on the amount of pre-ownership change NOLs and other tax attributes we can use to reduce our taxable income, potentially increasing and accelerating our liability for income taxes, and also potentially causing those tax attributes to expire unused.
 States may impose other limitations on the use of our NOLs.
-Any limitation on using NOLs could, depending on the extent of such limitation and the NOLs previously used, result in our retaining less cash after payment of U.S. federal and state income taxes during any year in which we have taxable income, rather than losses, than we would be entitled to retain if such NOLs were available as an offset against such income for U.S. federal and state income tax reporting purposes, which bear all of the internal and external costs of preparing and distributing periodic public reports in compliance with our obligations under the securities laws.
+Any changes in U.S. federal and state income taxes during any year in which we have taxable income, rather than losses, than we would be entitled to retain if such NOLs were available as an offset against such income for U.S. federal and state income tax reporting purposes, which could adversely impact our operating results.